How Much Does Gutter Cleaning Cost?

 DIY or Hire a Pro?

 I don’t do too well when I get on the roof, near the edge of our home.
 We live in a ranch style home with a basement, and the house is built on a hill.
 That means my roof is about 12 feet off the ground on one side and 24′ on the other.
-While I have and still do clean my gutters in a bind, I usually hire a local handyman to clean them now.
+While I have and still do clean my gutters in a bind, I usually hire a local handyman to clean them now and his prices are very affordable.
 For me, it’s the peace of mind I get from not having to get on the roof where I am not my best.

 - Requires comfort on the roof, or working from a ladder.